triton-lang/triton/README.md

 # ISAAC

 This is the development repository for ISAAC, an input-aware auto-tuning framework and code-generator for HPC/DL.
+This version is only compatible with NVIDIA hardware (it generates PTX source code).
+For OpenCL/CUDA compatibility, visit the Intel fork (https://github.com/intel/isaac) or the v1.0 branch (deprecated) or the

 ### License